dkandalov/rosettacode-kotlin/readme.md

 You will need to fork the repository on GitHub and then clone that repository to your working computer – the usual GitHub workflow.
-Once you have your local clone, make sure the project compiles (it's good to make sure you can compile the project yourself even if it's green in CI server).
+Once you have your local clone, make sure the project compiles (it's good to check you can compile the project yourself even if it's green in CI server).

 If you want to use [Gradle](https://www.gradle.org), then `./gradlew classes`.